ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

 With BIG DATA(TM), you'll often see compressed files, or whole compressed folders.

-    gzip test.txt
-    file test.txt.gz
-    gunzip -c test.txt.gz | more  # '-c' leaves the original file alone, but dumps expanded output to screen ls -ltrha  # see? nothing's changed
+    gzip test.txt  # compress and add the '.gz' extension file test.txt.gz  # what kind of file is it? gunzip -c test.txt.gz | more  # '-c' leaves the original file alone, but dumps expanded output to screen ls -ltrha  # see? nothing's changed
-    gunzip test.txt.gz  # now the file should change bzip2 test.txt; bunzip2 test.txt.bz2  # note the ';' is a substitute for <enter>
+    gunzip test.txt.gz  # now the file should change, and the '.gz' extension disapper bzip2 test.txt; bunzip2 test.txt.bz2  # alternative compression algorithm

 Archives